Kargilik County: Administrative divisions

+Kargilik County contains 6 towns and 15 townships.

 Economy

 Kargilik County's economy is based on agriculture and animal husbandry.
 Agricultural products include wheat, corn and cotton, as well as pomegranates, yellow pears, walnuts, and dried apricots.
 Industries include construction, machinery, electronics, and food processing.
 The county is known for the 'Kargilik Banximao Sheep' (叶城半细毛羊).

 Demographics

 In 1997, Uyghurs made up 93% of the population of the county and Han Chinese made up 6% of the population.

 As of 2015, 490,417 of the 519,962 residents of the county were Uyghur, 23,408 were Han Chinese and 6,137 were from other ethnic groups.

 As of 2018, Uyghurs made up 91% of the population of the county.

 As of 1999, 90.78% of the population of Kargilik (Yecheng) County was Uyghur and 8.18% of the population was Han Chinese.